ICJIA/icjia-accessibility-portal/content/faqs.md

 **However**, internal content may still need to be accessible under:

-- **ADA Title I** — Employers must provide reasonable accommodations for employees with disabilities, which could include making internal systems accessible
+- **ADA Title I** — Employers must provide reasonable accommodations for employees with disabilities, which could include making internal systems accessible.
-- **Section 504** — Organizations receiving federal funding must ensure programs are accessible to employees with disabilities
+- **Section 504** — Organizations receiving federal funding must ensure programs are accessible to employees with disabilities.
-- **IITAA** — Illinois law covers intranets and internal systems used by state employees
+- **IITAA** — Illinois law covers intranets and internal systems used by state employees.

 **Best practice:** Make internal documents accessible proactively.
 It's easier than retrofitting later, and you may have employees with disabilities who need access.